-CreArt partner Artkomas and curator Remigijus Venckus have selected the artist from the Network Aleksandra Petrusevska (Skopje) and Justinas Krasuckas (Kaunas), for the new Dual Exhibition "Transformations, me, me and again me" that will open at the end of November in Galerija Ars et Mundus
+CreArt partner Artkomas and curator Remigijus Venckus have selected the artist from the Network Aleksandra Petrusevska (Skopje) and Justinas Krasuckas (Kaunas), for the new Dual Exhibition "Transformations, me, me and again me" that has just opened in Galerija Ars et Mundus

 Aleksandra Petrusevska (Skopje)